Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Method

 where $\omega_t \in \mathbb{R}^3$ is base angular velocity, $\text{g}_t \in \mathbb{R}^3$ is base gravity direction, $q_t \in \mathbb{R}^{32}$ and $\dot{q}_t \in \mathbb{R}^{32}$ are joint positions and velocities respectively, and $a_{t-1} \in \mathbb{R}^{32}$ is the previous action.
 The binary indicator $I(t)$ specifies which joints are controllable.
 The command vector $c_t$ is defined as:

-where the $v_t^{x}, v_t^{y}$ and $w_t^z$ are the target base velocity, $h_t$ is the target base height, $p_t$ is the target pelvis angle, $\theta_t^{y}$, $\theta_t^{p}$ and $\theta_t^{r}$ stand for the waist yaw, pitch and roll rotations, and the remaining terms control gait parameters.
+where $v_t^{x}, v_t^{y}$ and $\omega_t^z$ are the target base velocity, $h_t$ is the target base height, $p_t$ is the target pelvis angle, $\theta_t^{y}$, $\theta_t^{p}$ and $\theta_t^{r}$ stand for the waist yaw, pitch and roll rotations, and the remaining terms control gait parameters.
+We further incorporate an upper-body intervention training scheme to control the arm joints for achieving whole-body loco-manipulation tasks.
+An intervention indicator function $\mathbb{I}(t)=\{0,1\}$ is introduced to denote whether an external upper-body controller is active.
+When $\mathbb{I}(t)=1$, the upper body is driven by an external controller (e.g., teleoperation signals), while the policy still observes these states and adapts lower-body behavior for balance.
+When $\mathbb{I}(t)=0$, the upper body is controlled by our whole-body controller.
 This command space ensures flexible whole-body control for versatile locomotion~\cite{xue2025hugwbc}.
 To incorporate the structural information encoded by the robot's graph description, we explore two encoder architectures: Graph Convolutional Networks (GCN)~\cite{kipf2017gcn} and Transformers~\cite{vaswani2017attention}.
 These encoders model kinematic neighborhoods and produce node features that capture the topology of embodied motion.

 \paragraph{GCN policy encoder.} To model each robot's structure, we employ a Graph Convolutional Network (GCN)~\cite{kipf2017gcn} as a relational encoder.
 It operates on the node features $\mathbf{X}$ of the robot's connection graph (see Appendix~\ref{ap: Policy Training} for details).
 We stack multiple GCN layers to progressively aggregate information from local kinematic neighborhoods to higher-order relational contexts, producing structure-aware node features.